By Eric Bright

 Also, the law is not like physical laws or language laws, or social laws.
-Certainly we all understand it.
-But, I have to emphasize on this reality a bit further for my sake.
+Certainly, we all understand it.
+But, I have to emphasize this reality a bit further for my sake.

 We can only learn about them.
 We can not even have faith in them for having faith, among many other things needs accepting them in the first place.